 2. Use a Debt Consolidation Loan or Personal Loan

-A debt consolidation loan and personal loan are similar, but a debt consolidation loan will almost always have a higher interest rate.
+A debt consolidation loan and personal loan are similar, but a debt consolidation loan usually has a higher interest rate.
 A debt consolidation loan can be a good option if your credit score isn’t high enough to qualify for a personal loan.

 Consolidating your credit card debt with a personal loan is simple.

 - Take out a personal loan with a lower rate